ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 "relay:devnet": "cross-env CORE_PATH_CONFIG=./bin/config/devnet yarn ark relay:run",
 ```

-We can see from the script name (the part before the colon) that this is a script designed to start a relay node on Ark devnet.
+We can see from the script name (the part before the colon) that this is a script designed to start a relay node on ARK devnet.
 The actual body of the command (the part after the colon) begins with the segment `yarn ark relay:run`.
 This segment essentially tells our node, or whichever process is running this script, to look inside the `bin` directory and launch the `relay:run` command located in the `src/commands/relay/run` file.

 The rest of this command specifies a pair of arguments to pass to the `relay` command: